akeley98/MediocrePy/README.md

 In words, a group of input arrays is converted to chunk format by packing 8 columns of the input arrays at a time into a chunk.
 Each chunk consists of `combine_count __m256` vectors, with each vector holding 8 entries from exactly one of the input arrays.
 Chunk `N` holds data from columns `N*8` to `N*8 + 7`, with vector `V` of the chunk holding input from input array `V`.
 Extra entries in the vectors of the last chunk should be filled with `0`'s (although I suppose it would be unwise to rely on this requirement).

-    BTW, `_mm256_set_ps` has its arguments in backwards order for some reason.
+        BTW, _mm256_set_ps has its arguments in backwards order for some reason.

 The chunk format is a bit confusing because it's neither row-major nor column-major.
 Instead it's sort of this 3D layout where both the most and least significant dimensions correspond to the width axis.
 It'll make more sense once I explain the reason it's designed this way: it makes it possible for vectorized combine algorithms to combine 8 columns of data at a time while reading as small a portion of memory as possible.
 You can see how easily chunk 0 can be combined into the output `[a0, a1, a2, a3, a4, a5, a6, a7]`, and how chunk 1 can be combined into `[a8, a9, a10, 0, 0, 0, 0, 0]`.
 A vectorized combine algorithm can calculate 8 results at a time (1 for each lane of the 8 lanes in a vector) just by reading in `combine_count` vectors at a time (4 in this case), with all computation for a single column of data confined to a single lane of a vector.
-The functions `mediocre_chunk_ptr` and `mediocre_chunk_data` may be helpful for dealing with the chunk format: they let you index chunk data more-or-less like it were normal 2D array.
+The functions `mediocre_chunk_ptr` and `mediocre_chunk_data` may be helpful for dealing with the chunk format: they let you index chunk data more-or-less like it were a normal 2D array.

 A MediocreInput instance will be tasked with converting data into chunk format.
 You may wish to implement a new kind of MediocreInput in order to allow the library to process new kinds of arrays, with the work of loading data from arrays being done in parallel with the combine work, rather than strictly before the combine work (as would occur if you converted those arrays to a format already known to the library before calling `mediocre_combine` - a totally valid solution if it is acceptably efficient).